medusajs/medusa/docs/content/advanced/backend/shipping/add-fulfillment-provider.md

+---
+description: 'Learn how to create a fulfillment provider in the Medusa server.
+A fulfillment provider can be used to fulfill orders and deliver them to customers.
+This guide explains the different methods in the fulfillment provider.'
+---

 # How to Add a Fulfillment Provider

 In this document, you’ll learn how to add a fulfillment provider to a Medusa server.
 If you’re unfamiliar with the Shipping architecture in Medusa, make sure to [check out the overview first](overview.md).